 The Washington Unified School District Induction Program provides job-embedded professional development.
-Each participating teacher meets weekly with a highly skilled Mentor.
-Using the New Teacher Center Formative Assessment model, the beginning teacher and support provider work together to develop and refine strong teaching skills.
+Each Candidate teacher meets weekly with a highly skilled Mentor.
+Using the New Teacher Center Formative Assessment model, the candidate teacher and mentor work together to develop and refine strong teaching skills.
 Teachers are taught to look at evidence when reflecting on their practices as it relates to each of the California Standards for the Teaching Profession.
 This collaborative relationship provides support and guidance to teachers as they undertake the complex job of serving the diverse needs of their students.
 Observation, coaching, feedback, demonstration lessons, and planning are some of the many ways support providers provide support for new teachers.

 Teachers who have earned a preliminary credential must complete all six Induction Standards over a two-year period.

 Washington Unified Teacher Induction is a research-based, data-driven program that has:

 - resulted in dramatically increased teacher retention rates